Counts of Limburg Hohenlimburg and Broich: Counts of Limburg Hohenlimburg & Broich

 The two sons of Diederik III count of Limburg Hohenlimburg and Broich, Count Willem I and brother Diederik IV shared the family property.
 Willem chose the Hohenlimburg for his residence and Diederick IV the Broich castle.
 But both retained rights to the Hohenlimburg and Broich.
 Count Willem I. married Metta of Reifferscheidt and had a son who died young.
 His daughter Margaretha married Gumprecht II. of Neuenahr, heiress of Cologne and lord of Alphen.
 Diederick IV. of Limburg married Henrica of Wisch, from the family of the Banner lords of Wisch in Gelre.
 As soon as count William I died in 1459, his son-in-law Neuenahr hastened to usurp the county with Hohenlimburg Castle.
 He invoked his marriage treaty and had used his position to assure himself with the German Roman King Frederik that he would lend him "vom Reich zu Lehnen" with the county.
-Diederick's (IV) sons Willem II, Diedrick V and Hendrik I undertook firm counter-action.
+Diederick's (IV) sons Willem II, Diederick V and Hendrik I undertook firm counter-action.
 Occupied the Hohenlimburg and had duke Gerhard of Gulik-Berg lend to them the county.
 The king was declared incapable of jurisdiction because Limburg was not a state-county under the king, but a fief of the dukes of Berg.
 The Cologne Archbishop Vincius of Mors Saarwenden broke the impasse that had arisen.
 With a large number of witnesses on both sides, he mediates and decides in 1460 that the county and the Hohenlimburg become a condominium with Neuenahr.
 That was a considerable financial loss for the Limburgs because the proceeds had to be divided from now on.
 But the Neuenahrs did not get what they had been after, as it turned out later.